newwhitecheng/2018_cei_intern/README.md

     The detail is in `privacy_preserving` folder.
 6. Study the code of LPIRC track 2
     ```Shell
-    # The interns participated LPIRC, should study the code and know how they optimized they submission
+    # The interns participated LPIRC should study thier submitted code and know how they do optimization
     # Done within 1 month.
     ```
 ## Logistic